open-eid/eudi-qeaa-doc/docs/flows/qeaa-issuing.md

 - The Authorization Server performs `REQUIRED` validation checks as described in Token Request Validation Steps.
 In
   summary:
     - It `MUST` authenticate the Wallet Instance using [OAuth 2.0 Attestation-Based Client Authentication][attestation-based-client-auth].
     - It `MUST` validate the DPoP proof for Token Endpoint.
     - It `MUST` validate the `Token Request`.

 ---
 **Step 29-32 (Token Response).**

-- Due to the Requirement 11 the `c_nonce` has to be requested from QEAA Issuer Nonce Endpoint or alternately not be returned by Token Endpoint and instead acquired from Credential endpoint error response as described in [OpenID4VCI].
+- The `c_nonce` has to be requested from QEAA Issuer Nonce Endpoint or alternately acquired from Credential endpoint error response as described in [OpenID4VCI].
 - If the validation is successful, it `MUST` issue an `Access Token` bound to the DPoP key and a `c_nonce`, that is used to create a proof of possession of key material when requesting a Credential Endpoint.